ArkadiuszMichalski/NPP_tools/README.md

 # NPP_tools

 Several tools for testing Notepad ++.
+Due to better portability (e.g. relative to Python portable, especially for Windows 7) I wrote all in NodeJS.
 Currently available:
 - plug_crash

 ## plug_crash

 Tool for downloading and testing all plugins for Notepad++ against crash.
-Due to better portability (e.g. relative to Python, especially for Windows 7) I wrote it in NodeJS.
 Everything works locally after following the steps below.

 ### Attention!